jacobmoller8/KEX-Prototype/README.md

 Script:
 - Script.py

-Script that takes scanner input, get the barcode from the API and sends it to the database to the specifik user.
+Script that takes scanner input, get the barcode from the API and sends it to the database to the specific user.